uniVocity/univocity-examples/README.md

 Then, a dataset with the identifiers of food group "Milk, eggs and stuff" is built.
 Finally, `engine.disableUpdateOnRecords("food_group_details", dataset)` is called to prevent this food group to be updated, and a mapping cycle is executed.

-The original data of "FD_GROUP" will be read, and the food group "Bird meat" will be updated to "Poultry Products", but "Milk, eggs and stuff" won't be changed.
+The original data of [FD_GROUP.csv](./src/test/resources/examples/source_data/csv/FD_GROUP.csv) will be read, and the food group "Bird meat" will be updated to "Poultry Products", but "Milk, eggs and stuff" won't be changed.

 After enabling updates again with `engine.enableUpdateOnAllRecords("food_group_details")` and executing another mapping cycle, the row with identifier `0, 1` will be updated from "Milk, eggs and stuff" to "Dairy and Egg Products".